 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
-That’s why our study skills experts in the Rockford region ensure the bigger picture is accounted for.
-We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
-That includes teaching proven goal-setting strategies and study tips that can be used time and again.
-In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.
+That's why our study skills experts in the Rockford region keep the big picture in mind.
+We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 - Time management competencies for efficiently managing schedules and coursework.